trendspotter/decidim-diba/docs/overrides.md

 It is using the Decidim internal API to be able to perform the required authorization.
 Whenever the project is updated this file needs to be checked for incompatibilities.

+**app/views/decidim/consultations/questions/_vote_modal_confirm.html.erb**
+The default view generates a form_with with data remote equals true.
+But in this project the data remote is not generated due to an Unobstrusive Javascript driver not found.
+The override forces the data-remote to true of the form and then, the rendered view of the response will be a js.erb that exists in Decidim project.
+This malfunction should be reviewed in more detail so that we find the final problem and can get rid of this abnormal override.